davep/davep.github.com/content/posts/2015/2015-06-27-my-first-couple-of-weeks-with-an-imac.md

 On the whole though most of this doesn't matter too much to me.
-Large parts of what I'm doing is in the terminal window, with other parts of it being in my editors of choice (either SublimeText or GNU emacs, depending on what I'm doing) or inside Google Chrome.
+Large parts of what I'm doing is in the terminal window, with other parts of it being in my editors of choice (either SublimeText or GNU Emacs, depending on what I'm doing) or inside Google Chrome.
 In other words the general experience is one that carries over most of the main operating systems I've used on desktop machines.